farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 #### Dice Pool Block

-Similar the the skill block, Dice Pools will let you create some sort of skill that is attached to a set of dice that should be added to a dice pool.
+Similar to the skill block, Dice Pools will let you create some sort of skill that is attached to a set of dice that should be added to a dice pool.

-Once configured, when a players clicks on the pool button, all the dice commands inside that block will be added to the pool.
+Once configured, when a player clicks on the pool button, all the dice commands inside that block will be added to the pool.
 Clicking on it again will remove the dice commands from the pool.

 When the pool is complete, the player simply needs to click on the **Roll Pool** floating action button at the bottom left corner of the screen.